Clusters¶

 -

-- For better view and more content visible on the screen, user can enlarge the textarea as shown in image below:
+For better view and more content visible on the screen, you can enlarge the text area as shown in the image below:

-If the cluster is valid and reachable, user will be able to view cluster details such as k8sVersion, Nodes, Namespaces, Persistent volumes and Ingress controllers as shown in image below:
+If the cluster is valid and reachable, you will be able to view cluster details such as: - Kubernetes version - Nodes - Namespaces - Persistent volumes - Ingress controllers

-Once the cluster is successfully saved, user will be navigated to cluster list table.
+Once the cluster is successfully saved, you will be navigated to the cluster list table.
 All the added clusters will be displayed here.
-Every cluster has actions user can perform.
+Every cluster has actions you can perform.